 Blouberg municipal area is located at the far northern part of the Capricorn District Municipal Area.
 Aganang borders Blouberg on the south, Molemole on the southwest, Makhado on the northeast, Lephalale on the northwest, Mogalakwena on the southwest and Musina on the north.
-Five growth points were identified in the Blouberg local municipal area, i.e. Senwabarwana, Alldays, Eldorado, Tolwe and the Puraspan-Avon-Indermark corridor.
+Six growth points were identified in the Blouberg local municipal area, i.e. Senwabarwana, Alldays, Eldorado, Harrietswish, Laanglagte and Tolwe, as well as Puraspan-Avon-Indermark corridor.
 The central locality of the municipal area in relation to the rest of the country ensures that a number of important regional routes transverse the area, of which the R521 (Polokwane-Alldays) and D1200 (Mogwadi-Senwabarwana-GaMankgodi) routes link the municipal area with the rest of the country.
 Other routes, which are also of a regional and sub-regional importance, are the D1589 which links Blouberg with the Waterberg district municipal area and Botswana and the D1468 (Senwabarwana-Vivo-Indermark), which should be prioritized due to its economic importance.